simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 ### Writing and Communicating

-My biggest regret about my education is that, as a college student, I underestimating the importance of writing.
+My biggest educational regret is that, as a college student, I underestimated the importance of writing.
 To this day I am correcting that mistake.

-Your success as researcher greatly depends on how well you write and communicate.
+Your success as a researcher greatly depends on how well you write and communicate.
 Your thesis, papers, grant proposals and even emails have to be well written.
 So practice as much as possible.
 Take classes, read works by good writers, and